ReFRACtor/documentation/python_wrappers.rst

 Python Wrappers
 ===============

+.. warning:: This information is likely outdated and needs updating

 We have wrappers that allow the C+ Full Physics library to be used in Python.

 The exact same doxygen documentation is available in Python using the standard Python help system, in particular you can issue a command such as ``help(AtmosphereOco)``.